Florida Brain Injury Attorneys

 - Other damages recoverable under Florida law

 If a family member suffered a fatal brain injury from an accident caused by someone else’s negligence or wrongful conduct, you could be eligible to file as a claimant in a wrongful death lawsuit.
-As a surviving spouse, child or parent in a wrongful death lawsuit, you may be entitled to compensation for your mental pain and anguish, the loss of your loved one’s companionship, care, services, and/or financial support, among other wrongful death damages allowable under Florida law.
+As a surviving spouse, child or parent in a wrongful death lawsuit, you may be entitled to compensation for your mental pain and anguish, the loss of your loved one’s companionship, care, services and/or financial support, among other wrongful death damages allowable under Florida law.

 Get Experienced, Compassionate Legal Help with Your Miami Brain Injury Case